HeshamShaarawy/Jquery-lab/Snake Game/pesudocode.md

  - review cancel button function
  - have the snake head looks special
  - winning function:
     - add max score
     - add to the score board declaration of max score
     - add winning function
  - improve the cute snake logo
  - game over if the snake eat itself
+ - style the food to be flashing.
+ - next level fixes:
+    - should not go to restart/cancel screen"
+    - score  to continue and not restarts from 0
+    - speed need to go up
+ - win / next level buttons
+ - add speed to the game board
+ - test for responsive design